 How flexible is the theme?

 A static theme won’t do you any good when you want to change the page layout in a couple of months.
 Make sure to choose a theme that is flexible in its appearance as well as its functionality.
+Be sure that it supports blocks so you can use the block editor to fill the design.
 Don’t choose a design that screams for full-width images when you only need a well-presented place to write your poetry.
 Check what happens to a theme when you turn off all massive images; does it still function?
 And is it possible to change colors, fonts and other visual elements?
+Many themes, like Total, come with a number of demo examples that give you an idea of all the different styles it can handle.

-Your theme should have ample room for widgets, plus it should support featured images and offer multi-language support.
+Your WordPress theme should have ample room for widgets, plus it should support featured images and offer multi-language support.
 Lots of themes have a page builder on board; these help you construct your bespoke layout.
 But, this is something you should be careful with because these could generate less than stellar code that hinders your SEO.
+Do check if your theme works well with site builders like Elementor.
+Also, modern themes like the new Twenty Twenty-One default theme work with block patterns that let you finetune your design.

 Which post and page templates does the theme support?